 XP Boot Camp—5 Aspects of the Role

 Whether you are a new XP, considering the role, or want to refresh your skills, XP Boot Camp is a place to get in shape.
 The target for this course are the 5 fundamentals of being an Executive Pastor.
 This course also includes two uses of the XP-Indicator—one for you and another for your Senior Pastor.
-All classes will be taught by Fletch in a live, online video format, beginning in April.
+Learn in this online video format–all sessions are recorded to watch at your own pace.

 This course explores: